Skip to content

 Cascading payments can be part of an intelligent payment routing strategy.
 In this post, we break down the details and discuss how they can influence your success rates.

-The traditional payment processing flow is fixed and follows a specific path.
+Cascading payments can have a significant impact on authorization rates because the traditional payment processing flow is fixed and follows a specific path.
 With smart routing and cascading payments, the transaction follows custom logic and a set of rules that dynamically determine how a transaction will be transmitted for processing.
 This dynamic flow is based on factors like region to improve the chances of approval.

-The terms ‘cascading payments’ and ‘smart routing’ may appear to go hand in hand, but the terms are not completely interchangeable.
+The terms ‘cascading payments’ and ‘smart routing’ may appear to go hand-in-hand, but the terms are not completely interchangeable.
 Smart routing sends transactions through the channel where they are most likely to be approved.
 Cascading, however, occurs only with transactions that have already been declined.

 A quick way to look at the differences is: